kibook/s1kd-tools/tools/s1kd-aspp/README.md

 Text to use to close a group of assertions.
 Default is ")".

 Each `<property>` element specifies the format used for an individual property.
-The `<default>` element specifies the format for any property not listed.
+The `<productAttributes>` and `<conditions>` elements specify the default format for product attributes and conditions that are not listed.
+Alternatively, the `<default>` element specifies the default format for both product attributes and conditions together.

 The format is specified using a combination of the following elements: